CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 ## Documentation

-[TruSeq Stranded mRNA Sample Preparation Guide](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_truseq/truseqstrandedtotalrna/truseq-stranded-total-rna-sample-prep-guide-15031048-e.pdf).
-This method makes a cDNA library of the polyadenylated mRNA in your eukaryotic samples of interest.
+[TruSeq Stranded Total RNA Sample Prep Guide](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_truseq/truseqstrandedtotalrna/truseq-stranded-total-rna-sample-prep-guide-15031048-e.pdf).
+This method makes a cDNA library of all RNA molecules present in your sample after rRNA depletion.

+{% include important.html content="the success of this kit is dependent on the ability of Illumina's rRNA depletion beads to bind rRNAs in your target species.
+Check [this list]() for compatability of this reagent across different species." %}

 ## What you'll need for Day 1